Green Line (MBTA): Station listing

-Incidents and accidents
+Incidents and collisions

 On May 28, 2008, two D branch trains collided in Newton.
 The operator of one of the trains was killed and numerous riders were taken to area hospitals with injuries of varying degrees of seriousness.
-While it was originally thought that cell phone use was responsible for the accident, the cause was officially determined to be an episode of micro-sleep caused by the driver's sleep apnea.
+While it was originally thought that cell phone use was responsible for the crash, the cause was officially determined to be an episode of micro-sleep caused by the driver's sleep apnea.

 On May 8, 2009, two trolleys rear-end collided underground between Park Street and Government Center when the driver of one of the trolleys, 24-year-old Aiden Quinn, was text messaging his girlfriend while driving.
 Quinn had run through a red light before the crash, which injured 46 people.
 MBTA officials estimated that the cost of the crash was $9.6 million.
 A strict ban on cell phone usage by MBTA operators was later enacted.

 On October 8, 2012, two E branch trolleys collided in the 700 block of Huntington Avenue near Brigham Circle when one derailed into the other, injuring three people including a train operator.
 The next month on November 29, two trolleys collided at low speed at Boylston, injuring several dozen passengers.

 On March 10, 2014, a D branch trolley with passengers aboard derailed in the tunnel just west of Kenmore Station, near the flat junction between the "D" and "C" branches.
 A second train had to brake suddenly to avoid hitting the derailed train.
 Ten people were treated for moderate injuries.

-In October 2016, The Boston Globe reported that the Green Line had the highest number of derailments and accidents on light rail lines in the United States in 2015.
+In October 2016, The Boston Globe reported that the Green Line had the highest number of derailments and collisions on light rail lines in the United States in 2015.
 The number of incidents had been increasing for several years due to deferred maintenance on tracks and wheels, which resulted in more low-speed derailments of Type 8 cars.